roryprimrose/ModelBuilder/README.md

 parameterless constructor, then the constructor with the fewest parameters.

-When a type is built through a constructor, ModelBuilder matches constructor parameters to properties of the same name and type, so a member the constructor already assigned is not overwritten with a fresh random value.
+When a type is built through a constructor, ModelBuilder matches constructor parameters to properties of the same name (case-insensitive) and type **at compile time**, and the matched members are simply left out of the generated population code.
+A value the constructor assigned is therefore never overwritten — there is no runtime value comparison.

 To supply specific constructor arguments yourself, use [typed construction](#typed-construction).